Qazim Koculi: Vlora War and politics

 Koculi represented Vlorë in the Congress of Lushnjë, a constituent assembly held in January 1920, and was hence appointed member of parliament.
 He was also Prefect of Vlorë on May 29, 1920.
 At the same time he was appointed commander-in-chief of the Vlora War Committee.
-Koculi led his army against the Italian forces in the Battle of Vlora, at the end of which, on September 3, 1920, he marched into the city and took back the duties of the Vlorë prefecture.
+Koculi led his army against the Italian forces in the Vlora war, at the end of which, on September 3, 1920, he entered the city and took back the duties of the Vlorë prefecture.

 Upon the establishment of a democratic government by the Congress of Lushnjë, the first elections for the national legislature were held on April 5, 1921, Koculi won the Vlorë district.

 Koculi was Minister of Public Works in the Government of Fan Noli by pursuing a policy of opposition to King Zogu.
 He was one of the founders of KONARE in Vienna in 1925.

 With the Italian invasion of Albania of 1939, Koculi returned to Albania.
 He was one of the Ministers of State during the government of Mustafa Kruja, and was delegated High commissioner in Vlorë, being so the direct governmental authority in the district.
 After the Battle of Gjorm, Koculi was murdered in Vlorë by the militia led by Halil Alia.